-When spring hits, it’s time to get those outdoor plants going.
+When spring hits, it’s time to get those outdoor plants going so let WWGOA show you how to build a cedar planter box.
 It’s a lot of fun to plant flowers or veggies (and it’s a great thing to do with kids) and it’s even more fun when you’re putting them in a planter that you built.

 The best glue for this project is Titebond III.
 Once you fill the planter with soil and get plants going, you’re going to have a constantly damp environment.
 That’s what makes Titebond III a great choice.
 It’s waterproof, so it’ll tolerate the moisture, no problem.

 Other Outdoor Projects

 For more information on Titebond III visit their website or call (800) 347-4583.